WEEDEN MOBILE TOY STEAM ENGINES

 WEEDEN Dart

 Many consider the Weeden Dart to be the most successful early American toy train, tens of thousands of this popular model were sold.
 There are actually two types of Dart locomotives, early and late.
-The early models have three wick burners, the late model has a four wick burner and nickle plated steam cylinder and fill cap/safety valve whereas the early models had painted parts.
+The early models only had one cylinder, a steel boiler and a three wick burner, the late model has a four wick burner, brass boiler and nickle plated steam cylinder and fill cap/safety valve whereas the early models had painted parts.
+A third version likely from National Playthings has also shown up as illustrated in the bottom photos.

 Thanks David A.